eboyer/eboyer.io/public/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 4.4.0 =

-Release date: February 28th, 2017

-* Bugfixes:
-	* Fixes a bug where a `span` tag wasn't closed correctly, props [lubobill1990](https://github.com/lubobill1990).
-	* Fixes a bug where there were deprecation warnings shown when an existing author was being updated.
-	* Fixes a bug where the user received an 'insufficient rights' error when the advanced settings are disabled, but an advanced page is visited.

-* Enhancements:
-	* Moves the options to disable keyword and content analysis from the general tab to the features tab.
-	* Improves styling of tables so they are viewable on mobile.
-	* Changes the links into shortlinks for the extensions page, helpcenter, facebook settings and premium popup.

-= 4.3.0 =
+= 4.7.0 =

-Release Date: February 14th, 2017
+Release Date: May 2nd, 2017

+* Enhancements
+	* Adds transition words for Italian.
+	* Adds a new check in the analysis for the presence of at least one internal link.

 * Bugfixes
+	* Fixes a bug where the `_yst_is_cornerstone` meta value was not prefixed, causing some themes/plugins to output this meta value.
+	* Fixes a bug where style and script elements were parsed for the prominent words.
-    * Fixes the width of the readability column on post overview, props [rikayla](https://github.com/rikayla).
+	* Fixes a bug where the cursor pointer was in front of the metabox.

+= 4.6.0 =

+Release Date: April 11th, 2017

 * Enhancements
-    * Improves feedback text for subheading too long assessment.
+	* Improves a language string, props [Sören Wrede](https://github.com/Soean).
+	* Improves the configuration wizard with clear information about the configuration.
+	* Adds the ability to mark posts as cornerstone content.

+* Bugfixes
+	* Fixes an issue in combination with WooCommerce 3.0 where the plugins would load incompatible select2 versions.

 = Earlier versions =